 The eggs that these chickens lay spark a sense of excitement and have become high in order because of their uniqueness.
 Olive egger chickens are a combination of two chicken breeds.
 Cross-breeding has been giving the market fresh and new products when it comes to poultry.

-The first cross-breeding activities is dated back to the opium war in around 1842 where Chines breeds were transported to England.
+The first cross-breeding activities date back to around 1842 when Chinese breeds were transported to England.
 This breed was then crossed with the local chicken breeds in England.
 This is where the “hen fever” or “the fancy” was birthed.

-This is a phenomenon where farmers from Europe exhausted their time in breeding new varieties of chickens.
+This phenomenon involved European farmers dedicating their time to breeding new varieties of chickens.
 They experimented with the results and the new types by cross-breeding chickens with specific combinations of traits.

 With the series of discoveries, the experiment has spread as more scientists became interested in the process of cross-breeding.

-Having or discovering new blood in cross-breeding always results in a more active product.
+Introducing new genetic material through cross-breeding often results in more robust and adaptable offspring.
 The hybrid chicks and soon-to-be chickens are usually bound to be more robust and more adaptable because of their parents’ combination.

 While this emphasizes the strength of cross-breeding and creating olive egger chickens, this reality is not the same for all hybrids.
 Perhaps, this is why the cycle of trial and error is always on the roll in terms of production.

-Olive egger chicken has got to be one of the interesting new types of blood in the chicken world.
+Olive Egger chickens are certainly among the more interesting hybrid breeds in the poultry world.
 Their eggs are in high demand in the market because of their fresh and pleasing shades of colors.

 Breed Standard and Appearance of Olive Egger Chicken